CHADIS CRAFTS' FUN PAGES

 • Mom added that you can add some of the cherry juice later if dough is too stiff.

-Also that chocolate chips or raisens can be used instead.
+Also chocolate chips or raisins can be used instead.
 She liked chocolate chips with nuts!

 • Beat eggs & sugar until light